Method and Trait#

 Trait system#

-trait I {
+pub(open) trait I {

 method_(Int) -> Int

-method_with_label(Int, label~: Int) -> Int
+method_with_label(Int, label~ : Int) -> Int

 //! method_with_label(Int, label?: Int) -> Int